adblockplus/adblockplussbrowser/README.md

 Testing
 -------
-To test the whole functionality of the application you will need an Android device with Android 5.0+ (Lollipop) and Samsung Internet 4.0+.
+To test the whole functionality of the application you will need an Android device with Android 5.0+ (Lollipop) and Samsung Browser 4.0+.

 Emulators won't help you here, unfortunately.